-- Book your appointment by phone, website or at reception
+- book your appointment by phone, website, NHS app or at reception

-- You may have to wait for a non-urgent appointment.
-If you think you need to see someone urgently, tell reception and if needed you will be seen the same day.
-If needed, home visits can be arranged
+- you may have to wait for a non-urgent appointment.
+If you think you need to see someone urgently, tell reception and you may be seen or phoned on the same day.
+Home visits can be arranged.

 When visiting your GP, it is a good idea to go prepared with as much information as possible on your symptoms to help them to diagnose and assess your condition.
 It’s a good idea to write down any questions you have or symptoms you have had before you go.